 If a local architect and a couple of U.S. Senators had been able to get their way, instead of the Lincoln Memorial, Washington might have honored the 16th President with a grandiose stadium patterned after the Roman Colosseum.

 When John Tayloe III was looking to build a winter home, his personal friend George Washington suggested the District.
-Tayloe commissioned William Thornton, who designed the Capitol building.
-Thornton designed a structure, costing $13,000, which fit neatly into the triangle lot it was situated on at 18th St. and New York Ave.
+Tayloe commissioned William Thornton, who designed the Capitol building and Thornton designed an impressive home, which fit neatly into the triangle lot it was situated on at 18th St. and New York Ave, NW.
+The layout of the building is quite imaginative, but today the house is not just known for its architecture.
+It's also known for the spirits that are said to linger on in the residence.